Felix Yusupov: Marriage

-The engagement took place in the fall of 1913 in the Yusupov Palace in Koreiz.
-He married Princess Irina of Russia, the tsar's only biological niece, in the Anichkov Palace in St. Petersburg on 22 February 1914.
-The bride wore a veil that had belonged to Marie Antoinette.
+In 1913, Yusupov became engaged to Princess Irina of Russia, the emperor's only biological niece, in the Yusupov Palace in Koreiz.
+They were married in the Anichkov Palace in St. Petersburg on 22 February 1914, and the bride wore a veil that had belonged to Marie Antoinette.
 The Yusupovs went on honeymoon to the Crimea, Italy, Egypt, Jerusalem, London, and Bad Kissingen in Germany, where his parents were staying.

 World War I

 When World War I broke out in August 1914, both he and his wife were briefly detained in Berlin.
 Irina asked her relative, Crown Princess Cecilie of Prussia, to intervene with Kaiser Wilhelm II.
 The Kaiser refused to permit the Yusupov family to leave but offered them a choice of three country estates to live in for the duration of the war.
 Felix's father appealed to the Spanish ambassador in Germany and won permission for them to return to Russia via neutral Denmark to the Grand Duchy of Finland and from there to Saint Petersburg.

 The Yusupovs' only daughter, Princess Irina Felixovna Yusupova, nicknamed Bébé, was born on 21 March 1915.
 She was largely raised by her paternal grandparents until she was nine.
 Felix and Irina, raised mainly by nannies themselves, were ill-suited to take on the day-to-day burdens of child-rearing.
 Bébé adored her father but had a more distant relationship with her mother.

 After the death of his brother Nicholas in a duel in 1908, Felix was the heir to an immense fortune.
 Consulting with family members about how best to administer the money and property, he decided to devote time and money to charitable activities and converted a wing/floor of the Liteyny House into a hospital for wounded soldiers.

 Felix was able to avoid entering military service himself by taking advantage of a law exempting only sons from serving.
 Irina's first cousin, Grand Duchess Olga, to whom she had been close when they were children, was disdainful of Felix: "Felix is a 'downright civilian,' dressed all in brown, walked to and fro about the room, searching in some bookcases with magazines and virtually doing nothing; an utterly unpleasant impression he makes – a man idling in such times," Olga wrote to Nicholas on 5 March 1915 after paying a visit to the Yusupovs.

 "Yusupov's plan, as he described it in his book, was to seek closer acquaintance with the healer Grigori Rasputin, and win his confidence.
 He asked Rasputin to cure a slight malady from which he suffered."
 These sessions stopped early January 1915 when, according to Maurice Paléologue, the most absurd stories were spread about Alexandra Feodorovna being the Starets' lover, Rasputin was also accused of espionage for Imperial Germany, and the tsarina was called nothing but "the German woman" (her birth nationality).
 The men did not meet again for almost two years.
 In February 1916 Felix began studies at the elite Page Corps military academy and tried joining an Imperial Russian Army regiment in August.